 If it’s too tight, you’ll feel this in your thighs when you sit down.
 If it’s too loose, you’ll notice extra fabric around your thighs and seat.

-If the pants are getting X-shaped wrinkles in the front, there is not enough room in the seat.
+If the pants are getting X-shaped wrinkles in the front, there's not enough room in the seat.
 If there are pleats in the front of the pants, pay attention to whether the pleats gap or not.
-If they gap, then your pants do not have enough space in the seat and you may need a different style or cut.
+If they gap, then your pants don't have enough space in the seat, and you may need a different style or cut.

 By paying attention if wear wrinkles are developing on your pants, you can find out what areas of the fit need to be adjusted.
 If you aren’t sure what the wrinkles’ cause is, try to consult a tailor.

-Figuring out what types of cuts best suit your body can be relatively complicated at first, but you’ll find in time that certain cuts fit and flatter your body better than others.
-Keep track of what you like best so that you can continue to choose properly sized pants that you’ll want to wear.
+Figuring out what types of cuts best suit your body can be relatively complicated at first, but after a while, you’ll find that certain cuts fit and flatter your body better than others.
+Keep track of the features you like best so that you can continue to choose correctly sized pants that you'll want to wear.

-The pants’ length in terms of inseam doesn’t matter as much as other characteristics because you can always have your pants hemmed.
-As long as the pants are not too short, don’t worry too much about this aspect until you find a good fit in all the other respects.
-As with many things about a great pair of dress pants, it’s often good to have minor custom alteration tailoring done to help the pants fit your body as perfectly as possible!
+The pants' length in terms of inseam doesn’t matter as much as other characteristics because you can always have your pants hemmed.
+As long as the pants are not too short, don't worry too much about this aspect until you find a good fit in all the other respects.
+As with many things about a great pair of dress pants, it’s often useful to have minor custom alteration tailoring done to help them fit your body as perfectly as possible!

 The Final Checklist

-Now that you have some basic knowledge about what the fit should be like on your dress pants, let’s run through a final checklist.
-Use this checklist to ensure that your pants fit the bill.
+Now that you have some basic knowledge about what the fit should be like on your dress pants let’s run through a final checklist.
+Use this checklist to ensure they fit the bill.

 - Avoid pants that are too loose.
 While relaxed fit pants can be stylish, baggy pants don’t look good on anyone.

 - Avoid skin-tight pants that restrict your movement.
-Slim-fit pants are stylish, but you won’t be comfortable if you can’t move in your pants.
+Slim-fit pants are stylish, but you won’t be comfortable if you can’t move in them.

 - Get your inseam measured professionally and then ensure that your pants match this inseam.

-- Choose pants with no pleats or pleats that don’t gap while wearing them.
-A gap indicates that the pants are not the right size.
+- Choose pants with no pleats or pleats that don't gap while wearing them.
+A gap indicates that they're not the right size.

 - Ensure a good match for your waist, seat, and thigh circumference.
 If it pulls too much, in any of these areas, try to find a better fitting size.

-- Use a belt or suspenders to ensure the pants stay where they should be all day long.
+- Use a belt or suspenders to ensure they stay where they should be all day long.

 - Have store-bought pants professionally tailored for the perfect, custom fit.

 - Heavier fabrics tend to drape better.
-If you’re having a hard time getting a good fit, try a heavier fabric.
+If you’re having a hard time getting a good fit, try a more substantial material.

 How should dress pants fit?
 Is this a question that you can answer now?
 We hope so!

-With the information that we’ve gathered together today, take the time to get your fit right when you choose your next pair of dress pants.
+With the information that we’ve gathered together today, take the time to get your fit right when you choose your next pair of dress pants for men.
 There’s no reason to settle for ill-fitting pants.
-Instead, use this knowledge to your advantage to ensure that your pants don’t hold you back from doing exactly what you want to do.
+Instead, use this knowledge to your advantage to ensure your pants don’t hold you back from doing exactly what you want to do.
 With the right fitting pants, you can display a successful image anywhere you need to go.